OlivierJeannin/olivierjeannin.github.io/source/_posts/Algorithm/Sort/shell.md

 There is no accurate mathematical expression to how much shellsort costs.

-Nonetheless, shellsort *is* widely used, and you can definitely trust people using it.
+Nonetheless, generally speaking, shellsort is much quicker than selection and insertion sorts.
+So it is widely used, and you can definitely trust people using it.